CriMenghini/ADM-HW4/README.md

 `git clone <URL_of_the_repository>`

-Since now one you can work on your laptop
-__IT IS VERY IMPORTANT__ that before starting to work in the folder you place in it and do
+Since now any of your group can work on his own local repository __IT IS VERY IMPORTANT__ that before starting to work in the folder you place in it and do
 	`git pull`: it allowes you to work on updated files. __Be careful:__ you need to coordinate with you colleagues otherwise you would overwrite the work.